John Dickinson: Continental Congress

 Dickinson was one of the delegates from the Province of Pennsylvania to the First Continental Congress in 1774 and the Second Continental Congress in 1775 and 1776.
 In support of the cause, he continued to contribute declarations in the name of the Congress.
-Dickinson wrote the Olive Branch Petition as the Second Continental Congress' last attempt for peace with King George III, who did not read the petition.
+Dickinson wrote the Olive Branch Petition as the Second Continental Congress's last attempt for peace with King George III, who did not read the petition.
 But through it all, agreeing with George Read and many others in Philadelphia and the lower counties, Dickinson's objective at first was reconciliation, not independence and revolution.
 Dickinson prepared the first draft of the Articles of Confederation in 1776, after others had ratified the Declaration of Independence despite his concerns that the Declaration would escalate the Revolutionary War, which began in 1775 at the Battle of Lexington and Concord.
-At the time, he chaired the committee charged with drafting the Articles of Confederation, Dickinson was serving in the Continental Congress as a delegate from the Province of Pennsylvania.
+At the time, he chaired the committee charged with drafting the Articles of Confederation, while serving in the Continental Congress as a delegate from the province of Pennsylvania.

 When the Second Continental Congress began the debate on the Declaration of Independence on July 1, 1776, Dickinson reiterated his opposition to declaring independence at that time.
-Dickinson believed that the Congress should complete the Articles of Confederation and secure a foreign alliance before issuing a declaration.
+Dickinson believed that Congress should complete the Articles of Confederation and secure a foreign alliance before issuing a declaration.
 Dickinson also objected to violence as a means for resolving the Thirteen Colonies' dispute with Britain.
 He abstained or absented himself from the votes on July 2 that declared independence and absented himself again from voting on the wording of the formal declaration on July 4.
-Dickinson understood the implications of his refusal to vote saying, "My conduct this day, I expect will give the finishing blow to my once too great and, my integrity considered, now too diminished popularity."
+Dickinson understood the implications of his refusal to vote, saying, "My conduct this day, I expect will give the finishing blow to my once too great and, my integrity considered, now too diminished popularity."
 Dickinson refused to sign the declaration, and since a proposal had been brought forth and carried that stated "for our mutual security and protection", no man could remain in the Continental Congress without signing it, so Dickinson voluntarily departed and joined the Pennsylvania patriot militia.
 John Adams, a fierce advocate for independence and Dickinson's adversary on the floor of Congress, remarked, "Mr. Dickinson's alacrity and spirit certainly become his character and sets a fine example."

-Dickinson is one of only two members of the First Continental Congress who actively took up arms during the Revolutionary War.

-In the Pennsylvania militia, known as the Associators, Dickinson was given the rank of brigadier general and led 10,000 soldiers to Elizabeth, New Jersey, to protect that area against British attack from Staten Island.
-But because of his unpopular opinion abstaining from supporting independence, two junior officers were promoted above him.
+In the Pennsylvania militia, known as the Associators, Dickinson was given the rank of brigadier general and led 10,000 soldiers to Elizabeth, New Jersey, to protect the area against a British attack from Staten Island.
+But because of his unpopular opinion of abstaining from supporting independence, two junior officers were promoted above him.